ewharton/south_park/README.md

 # South Park
 An exploration of the TV show, South Park.
 This is a fun exploration of South Park.
 All of the analysis is in the IPython Notebook.
-T

 I made this into a [blog post](https://eddiewharton.com/2016/05/27/south-park "Post") that gets into more details.